A Guide To Help You Keep Track Of Every Player In Netflix's 'Tiger King'

 GW Zookeeper — Kelci “Saff” Saffery

-Saffery showed her devotion to Exotic and the zoo by coming back to work after getting her arm amputated following a tiger attack.
-The tiger keeper was attacked when she stuck her arm into a cage and took the blame for the accident, saying that it was her fault since she used her arm instead of using a stick.
-According to LinkedIn, Saffery still works at GW Zoo and has since been promoted to park manager.
+Saffery showed their devotion to Exotic and the zoo by coming back to work after getting an arm amputated following a tiger attack.
+The tiger keeper was attacked when putting an arm into a cage and took the blame for the accident, saying that it was their fault because a stick should have been used.
+According to LinkedIn, Saffery still works at GW Zoo, but per a new interview with David Spade, Saffery has since moved on.

 Another Private Zoo Owner — Tim Stark

-Note: Update: This article was originally published on March 27.
-It has been updated to reflect Saffery's change in employment.